ComeAlongErica/lightroom-exposure-app/README.md

 ## Exposure App
-A photo editing app created using React and styled-components.
+A photo editing app created using React, styled-components, and css blend modes.
 This will just be a small passion project I'll be updating over time as I learn new things in React.

 ## Available Scripts